 The writings of A.D.
 Coleman, Susan Sontag, James Mitchell and others wi form the basis for analysis of trends in photography.
 Visits to exhibitions in SoHo and Chelsea will be scheduled.
+Course Type(s): Values.

 AR-339.
 Graphic Publishing.
 3 Credits.